yanglr/TinyNotepad/README.md

 **File:** contain options - Open, Save, Save as, Close, Exit

 **Format:** Font
+The selected font can be seen below the text content, user can also see the current time.

 **Notify Icon** in the Taskbar: contain options - Hide, Back to Main, Blinking switch, Exit